 Step 2: Complete all the required fields.
 For the Stock Epinephrine Program, check the "Medication Program Entry (Albuterol & Epinephrine)" box.
-Click the box to "✓" and confirm you are not a robot.
+Click the box to " \checkmark " and confirm you are not a robot.
 Click "Submit".

-Step 3: After you hit submit, you will receive a notification stating your account has been submitted for approval.

-Step 4: You will also receive an email stating your account is awaiting approval.

-Step 5: When your account has been approved, you will receive an email confirming your account approval.
+Step 3: After you hit submit, you will receive a notification and email stating your account has been submitted for approval.
+Once your account has been approved, you will receive any email confirming your account approval.